chazdean/final-project/README.md

-# To The Moon
+# ToTheMoon

-To the Moon is a portfolio tracker for both stock and crypto investments.
-It gets live data through the TwelveData API to show the latest prices and information on all assets.
+TotheMoon is a portfolio tracker for both stock and crypto investments.
+Whether you’re a day trader or long term investor, keeping an eye on your earnings is always top of mind in this volatile world.
+ToTheMoon bridges the gap between your traditional stock portfolio and crypto wallet.
+Get a clear picture of your entire portfolio with our futuristic investment dashboard, and stay up to date on movements in the market!

+This app was built by [Chaz Dean](https://github.com/chazdean), [Justin Wheeler](https://github.com/wheeljust) and [Kelsey Erickson](https://github.com/KelseyErickson).

 ## Features

+- Up to date prices and information using the twelvedata API
 - A dashboard with clear data visualization for an easy look at the current state of the portfolio.
-- Autofilled searchbar and editing features.
+- Autofilled searchbar.
-- Portfolio page to view, add, and edit stocks and cryptos.
+- Portfolio page to view, add, edit, and delete stocks and cryptos.
 - Watchlist page to view, add, and delete stocks and cryptos.
-- Email summary if user chooses.
+- Email summary when notifications are turned on.

 ## Built With